 LLC vs. Independent Contractor

-Unlike an independent contractor, LLC owners are required to submit business formation documents, such as Articles of Organization, in order to register their business with the state.
+Unlike an independent contractor, LLC owners are required to submit business formation documents, such as Articles of Organization, in order to register their business with the state (check out the Articles of Organization definition).
 Nearly all states also require a filing fee for starting an LLC.
 Many states also require some minor periodic paperwork and fees to be submitted to the state, such as an annual or biennial report.
+Learn more about annual or biennial report definition.

 Independent contractors don’t have to submit such paperwork or pay those fees to the state, but they’re still responsible for tracking and reporting all income made from the business.
 Businesses that pay independent contractors are required to provide a 1099 to the contractor to include with their taxes.
 The biggest difference between independent contractors and LLCs is that LLC members have limited liability protection to safeguard their personal assets from the liabilities of the business, while an independent contractor doesn’t.